 28 August 2018 ajb I'm in the process of moving my webserver from Go Daddy to Amazon...

 25 August 2018 ajb Moved wind direction drawing to client, reduces compute requirements on server side which frees up space and time for loading other model data in the future.

-23 August 2018 ajb Added continental coverage!
+23 August 2018 ajb Added coverage for all of Canada and the northern parts of the United States!
 This required a huge amount of back-end work (mainly to make the processing fast enough so as not to drive me broke with Amazon EC2 costs).
 This should enable me to add NAM3, HRRR, and GFS model output data and on-demand windgram generation for any location and model (this will cost some extra money to keep the data around, but it doesn't look too bad).
-I replaced the crusty old NCL map generator with some 10x faster Common Lisp code (my language of choice) with the GIS part handled by GDAL and graphics generation by my new Lisp code including a tiny hand-rolled vector graphics implementation for the wind arrows.
+I replaced the crusty old NCL map generator with some 10x faster Common Lisp code (my language of choice) with the GIS part handled by GDAL and graphics generation by my new Lisp code.
 I use eccodes, cl-png, cl-gd, cl-gdal, and libgd.
 Currently the winds are not getting clipped to terrain properly and there is no rain map...

 will fix soon! fixed

 7 August 2018 ajb For tomorrow's run: fixed surface dewpoint.
 Added boundary layer depth, average thermal velocity, and cloudbase.
 Added a parameter description page.